Quantinuum

 Allocations & Credit Usage

 Running a job on the System Model H1 family and System Model H2 hardware requires Quantinuum Credits.
 Additional information on credit usage for H-Series devices can be found in the H-Series User Guide.
-Due to increased demand and to make the most efficient use of credits, the following allocating policy will go into effect starting October 1st 2022:

 Any request for credits must be submitted by the project Principle Investigator (PI) to help@olcf.ornl.gov